 - Cover up a tooth in order to level it against all the surrounding teeth.

 - Make any other cosmetic modifications necessary to improve the general aesthetic appeal.

-- In children, dental crowns can also help protect the child’s teeth from decay, especially when they aren’t diligent with oral hygiene.
+- In children, Houston tx dental crowns can also help protect the child’s teeth from decay, especially when they aren’t diligent with oral hygiene.

 How Soon Should I Seek Help in Case of a Dental Emergency?

 Unless you are a dental professional yourself, you cannot tell whether a certain delay can result in unacceptable damage or not.
 Therefore, act without delay.
 Even a small delay can result in serious, irreversible loss.
+You’ll need to contact your dental expert to determine the treatment option for you.
 Broken teeth cannot be grown again.
-Rush to your dentist near Galleria for a physical examination, or if that is not possible in a short time, contact one on the telephone to seek advice.
+Rush to your dentist who does dental crown Houston near Galleria for a physical examination, or if that is not possible in a short time, contact one on the telephone to seek advice.
 After listening to your description, your Houston Uptown dentists may advise you to act immediately or give you an appointment.

 Types of Dental Crowns